Hitachi ID Identity Manager is an identity administration and access governance solution.

 - Synchronization: keep identity attributes consistent across applications.

 - Self-service: empower users to update their own profiles.

 - Delegated administration: allow business stake-holders to request changes directly.

 - Certification: invite managers and application owners to review and correct entitlements.

-- Workflow: invite business stake-holders to approve or reject requested changes.
+- Workflow: invite business stake-holders to approve or deny requested changes.